 - Adds variety to your presentation

-- Makes it easier to display images, charts, or graphs possibly too complex for a flip chart.
+- It makes it easier to display images, charts, or graphs, possibly too complex for a flip chart.

 - PowerPoint files can easily be shared with participants or others after the session.